ydjameslee/group_academic/content/people/people.md

 +++
-# Homepage
-#type = "widget_page"
-headless = true  # Homepage is headless, other widget pages are not.
+# A "Meet the Team" section created with the People widget.
+# This section displays people from `content/authors/` which belong to the `user_groups` below.

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-#headless = true  # This file represents a page section.
-active = true  # Activate this widget? true/false
-weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 68  # Order that this section will appear.